Joymoti Konwari: Legacy

+upon Jaymati and publishing Jaymati Kahini (1918) in which she was represented as the embodiment of Hindu female chastity, devoted to her husband and dharma.
+This depiction of her by Barthakur was an effort to "Indianise" her character away from her Tai roots.

 Memorials and monuments

 Joysagar Tank

 Joymoti and Gadadhar Singha's eldest son Rudra Singha (Sukhrungphaa, 1696–1714) succeeded his father.
 In honour of the memory of his mother Joymoti, Rudra Singha built the Joysagar Tank in 1697 at Sibsagar.
 It is believed to be the biggest man-made lake in India, comprising an area covering 318 acre of land, including its four banks, out of which 155 acre is filled with fresh water.
 A 2 km-long earthen water pipeline once ran from the tank to the Rangpur Palace (Kareng Ghar), supplying water to the royal palace.

 Fakuwa Dol

 Rudra Singha also built the Fakuwa Dol in 1703–04, a pyramid-shaped temple constructed before the Rangnath (Shiva) Temple on the banks of the Joysagar Tank.
 It is said that Rudra Singha, once again to perpetuate the memory of his mother Soti Joymoti, constructed the temple and placed a golden idol of her within it.
 The circumference of the Dol was about 90 ft, and its height from base to top was 30 ft.
 There were eight brick pillars around the temple.